Kristen Wiig: Early life

-Kristen Wiig was born in Canandaigua, New York, the daughter of Jon Arne Joseph Wiig, who ran a lake marina in Western New York, and Laurie Day (née Johnston), an artist.
+Kristen Carroll Wiig was born on August 22, 1973, in Canandaigua, New York, a suburb of Rochester.
+Her father is Jon Arne Joseph Wiig, who ran a lake marina in Western New York, and her mother, Laurie Day (née Johnston), is an artist.
 She has an older brother Erik.
 Her father has Norwegian and Irish ancestry, and her mother, English and Scottish.
 The name Wiig comes from the area of Vik in Sogn og Fjordane in Norway.
 Kristen's paternal grandfather, Gunnar Ove Wiig, emigrated from Norway to the United States as a child and grew up in Rochester, New York, where he was an accomplished broadcaster for the Rochester Red Wings baseball team, and later became an executive at WHEC radio, WHEC-TV, and WROC-TV.

 Wiig moved with her family to Lancaster, Pennsylvania at the age of three, and attended Nitrauer Elementary School and Manheim Township Middle School until eighth grade.
 When she was 13, she and her family returned to Rochester where she attended Allendale Columbia School for ninth and tenth grades and graduated from Brighton High School.

 Wiig attended Roanoke College, but soon returned to Rochester.
 She attended community college and embarked on a three-month outdoor-living program.
 She had no performing ambitions at the time.
 She then attended the University of Arizona, majoring in art.
 When she took an acting class to fulfill a course requirement, the teacher suggested she continue to act.
 She was hired by a plastic surgery clinic to draw postsurgery bodies, but the day before the job began, in a bookstore she spoke with a psychic who said she should be acting and writing in Los Angeles, so she decided to move to Los Angeles to pursue an acting career.